Specific Learning Disability Eligibility

 NASP Position Statement on SLD - National Association of School Psychologists

-Eligibility for a Specific Learning Disability is based on a strengths and weaknesses model.
+Eligibility for a Specific Learning Disability is based on a Pattern of Strengths and Weaknesses model.
 If a student scored in the average range in an area, can we add goals in that area?

 Yes.
 If the team determines that a student needs a goal in a specific area, then they can add a goal.
 However, it is important to consider how the team would determine that a student needs a goal (and Specially Designed Instruction) in an area where they scored in the average range.